open/close all folders

 - She reacts with glee at the possibility of finally hearing anything "dirty," especially Isabela's stories.

-- In Act III, she mentions that she misses having all the Qunari around; they didn't smile much, but they were easy on the eyes.
+- In Act 3, she mentions that she misses having all the Qunari around; they didn't smile much, but they were easy on the eyes.

 Hawke: In a moment, I'll look down and see I have no pants on.

-Merrill: [giggles] The Champion of Kirkwall, going to battle naked.
-Why can't I ever have that dream?
+Merrill: [giggles] The Champion of Kirkwall, going to battle naked. (beat, then dreamily) Why can't I ever have that dream?

-- Legacy also reveals that she's been reading Anders' grimoire in the hope of finding "dirty spells" to "make things more exciting" between her and Hawke, if you romance her.
+- Legacy also reveals that a romanced Merrill has been reading Anders's grimoire in the hope of finding "dirty spells" to "make things more exciting" between her and Hawke.

 - Cute Clumsy Girl: According to the short stories about the love interests, Merrill has an issue with watching where she is going.
 She also gets lost frequently.